What Works—and What Doesn’t When Marketing a Home Care or Home Health Care Agency

 Over the last several years, we’ve had the opportunity to get to know the ins and outs of home care marketing.
-We’ve worked with both small independent home care agencies, as well as franchisees of a large national home care company, and we’ve learned a great deal about what works when marketing a home care agency—and what doesn’t.
+We’ve worked with both small independent home care agencies, as well as franchisees of large national home care companies, and we’ve learned a great deal about what works when marketing a home care agency—and what doesn’t.

 I’m going to share with you some of the important lessons we’ve learned about how to market home health care services.

-What are the best marketing channels for your home care agency to attract qualified leads?
+What are the best marketing channels for your home care or home health care agency to attract qualified leads?
 How can you ensure that your pipeline of potential caregivers stays full?
 What are marketing channels you would be best advised to avoid?

 The US Bureau of Labor Statistics projects that employment in the home care industry will grow by 54% by 2026.
 Getting your home care marketing right could mean that your agency could be positioned to capture a larger part of this growing market.

 By the end of this guide, you should have a clear picture of how to market your home care business.
 If you’d like to speak with a home care marketing agency about what might work for you, click here and we’d be happy to take a look at your market and put together a proposal for you.